VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 # Dammam Tower [OEDF_X_TWR]

 !!! success "Covering"
-    This section details all the necessary Standard Operating Procedures for Tower Operations in **King Fahd International Airport (OEMA)**
+    This section details all the necessary Standard Operating Procedures for Tower Operations in **King Fahd International Airport (OEDF)**

 ---